evaegelyng/Coast_Seq_CO1/README.md

 The complete dataset was then downloaded and the remaining analysis was run locally (see "local_scripts" folder).
 The subset of sequences with hits of 97% similarity or more, was manually curated and then normalized

-To get ASV level results, OTUs that could be confidently identified to marine species, contained at least 2 ASVs and were found in at least 10 clusters were selected using select_OTUs.R.
+To get ASV level results, OTUs that could be confidently identified to marine species, and were found in at least 2 clusters were selected using select_OTUs_250505.R.
 Then, continued with workflow.py, followed by:

 1. asv.sh # The denoised MOTU files were combined
 2. Script2.1_DnoisE_230310.r # Further filter OTUs and remove NUMTs